Neuroanatomy of intimacy: Emotional processing

-The amygdala, a key player in emotional processing, is suggested different between men and women.
+The amygdala, a key player in emotional processing, is suggested to be different between men and women.
 In males, emotions are considered to be primarily directed from the right hemisphere; on the other hand, it is primarily directed from the left hemisphere in females.

 One study that tested positively and negatively valenced words on both male and female subjects found that emotional processing was indeed gender specific.
-In males, positively valenced words activated the left sensimotor cortex, angular gyrus, left hippocampus, left frontal eye field and the right cerebellum, while females had activations in the right putamen, right superior temporal gyrus, left supramarginal gyrus, left inferior frontal gyrus and the left sensorimotor cortex.
+In males, positively valenced words activated the left sensorimotor cortex, angular gyrus, left hippocampus, left frontal eye field and the right cerebellum, while females had activations in the right putamen, right superior temporal gyrus, left supramarginal gyrus, left inferior frontal gyrus and the left sensorimotor cortex.
 By contrast, negatively valenced words stimulated greater activation in the right supramarginal gyrus in males, while greater activation in the left part of the hippocampus with negative stimuli.
 Therefore, different brain regions in males and females could allude to differential responses emotional processing in intimate situations.